canonical/is-charms-contributing-guide/CONTRIBUTING.md

 This will ensure that we minimise the number of bugs in our code and tooling.

-## When to Write and What to Cover In Integration/ End-To-End Tests
+## When to Write and What to Cover In Integration Tests

 The team creates charms and tooling used and intended to be used directly or as building blocks for mission critical purposes by both Canonical and external